nkolban/duktape-esp32/docs/installation.md

 ![bootwifi](images/bootwifi.jpg)

 From there, you will be presented with the opportunity to enter a network name and password.
+If you want your ESP32 to connect to the access point with a dedicated IP address then you can fill in the IP address, gateway address and netmask.
+If you want to use an allocated (DHCP) supplied address, leave these fields blank.
+When you click the submit button, the data will be saved in your ESP32 which will then automatically reboot itself after a few seconds.

-Now, when you reboot your ESP32, it will connect to that network.
+Now, when you reboot your ESP32, it will connect to the network using the information you provided.
 If the network connection fails (because you are now somewhere else or you change your password), then the ESP32 will again reset to being an access point.